Are there any special requirements for driving or hiring a car in Australia?

 Always know where yo

-u are going to get fuel when you set out on overnight drives and be aware of the fact that fuel stations may close late at night or Sundays.
+u are going to get fuel when you set out on overnight drives and be aware of the fact that fuel stations may close late at night or Sundays, however in recent years more 24 hr stations have opened in the big cities.
 Cell phones may not work in some parts of Australia.
 Always tell someone if you are making an off road trip and give them your planned itinerary.
 If your vehicle breaks down in the Outback stay with it and do not attempt to walk.

 Driving is on the left hand side of the road.
 Do not overtake on the left hand side and do not overtake if there are solid white lines.
 At roundabouts give way to vehicles already on the roundabout and select your lane early.